DilshadPython/Python/Git.md

 ### $ git commit -m 'Adding change message'

+## If add the file to staged area and change your mind to get out from staging area use
+	git reset HEAD filename
+## Example
+	touch newfile
+	git add newfile

+	- Now we take out from staged branch git reset HEAD newfile

+	HEAD refers to the last commit on the current branch we are on.

 # Create new branch

 ## git branch branchname is to create new branch and git checkout branchname is to move to